GRP Laminating Specialists

 Due to the omnidirectional fibres and thickness of the matting, it provides high strength across all areas, yet being very lightweight.

-Felt & EPDM Rubber Flaws
+Flaws of Felt & EPDM Rubber Roofs

 Felt and EPDM rubber system are often used for flat roofs due to the quick installation time and competitive pricing.
 However these do not offer the same durability and longevity as a fibreglass roof.
 Joins and seams lose their adhesive strength over time and can be further damaged by environmental factors.